 |Spiced Pear Kugel with Oat Crumble (dairy free)|

-3) Most importantly, the eats provided at such gatherings is a vehicle for shared expressions of love or mourning or celebration or whatever the sentiment may be!
+The eats provided at traditional Jewish gatherings are a vehicle for shared expressions of love or mourning or celebration or whatever the sentiment may be!
 These dishes catalyze memories, as well as a sense comfort and abundance, which hasn't always been a give for the Jewish people.

 Y'all.
 Noodle Kugel may be one of the most addictive dishes in the history of food: carby, creamy, fatty and sweet...it's definitely a "once you pop you can't stop" situation. *Note: there is savory kugel as well; that's just not the way we do it.